M-68/meta_resource/README.md

 ## Contributing Guidelines

-Before contributing to the database, be sure to read the [Contribution Guidelines](https://github.com/M-68/meta_resource/blob/deploy/CONTRIBUTING.md)(in the works).
+Before contributing to the database, be sure to read the [Contribution Guidelines](https://github.com/M-68/meta_resource/blob/deploy/CONTRIBUTING.md)
 ## Connect With Us

 To reach out to us, or connect with the M68 community, Join our [Slack Channel](https://app.slack.com/client/T010C0CP9K6/C010EDD9S3H/details/top) or send us a [mail](mailto:exynos999@outlook.com)